Parties and Party System in Germany after 1990

 In cooperation with the Hanns Seidel Foundation, the first PhD project within the framework of the postgraduate scholarship programme has been launched.
 It focuses on »reconstruction aid« provided by the CSU for the DSU, newly founded in 1989/90.
 The project is titled »Gemeinsam in die Einheit?
 Die Zusammenarbeit von DSU und CSU im Prozess der Wiedervereinigung« (»Moving Together into German Unity?
 The Cooperation between DSU and CSU during the Process of German Reunification«) by PhD candidate Jens Weinhold-Fumoleau.

 Recently, the Friedrich Naumann Foundation has also advertised a PhD scholarship on »Die Entwicklung der FDP in den neuen Bundesländern 1990 bis 2005« (»The Development of the FDP in the New Federal States from 1990 to 2005«).
-The application deadline is 30 April 2021. [→ application form, deadline 30 April 2021]
+The application deadline was 30 April 2021.

 Prof. Dr. Frank Bösch also supervises a PhD project launched in 2018 on the history of Bündnis 90/The Greens, funded by the Heinrich Böll Foundation.
 The PhD candidate is Florian Schikowski.